The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 3. Create Flow

-A core idea in Lean is that work should flow smoothly from start to finish without interruptions, with the goal of achieving a smooth flow and continuous flow of work.
+A core idea in Lean is that work should flow smoothly from start to finish without interruptions.
+The goal is to achieve a smooth and continuous flow of work.
 Once wasteful steps are removed, the process must be redesigned to flow without delays, handoffs, or queues.

 Strategies to improve flow include: